Esther Cañadas: Career

-She has been featured on the cover of the most prestigious international fashion magazines like Vogue, Harpe's Bazaar, Marie Claire to name a few.
+She has been featured on the cover of the most prestigious international fashion magazines like Vogue, Harper's Bazaar, Marie Claire to name a few.
 She has worked with the "who's who" of top photographers in the fashion industry, including: Steven Meisel, Helmut Newton, Peter Lindbergh, Richard Avedon, Ellen Von Unwerth, Herb Ritts.

 In 1997, she walked the Victoria's Secret fashion show.

-In 1999, she appered in the action/romance film The Thomas Crown Affair.
+In 1999, she appeared in the action/romance film The Thomas Crown Affair.

 Personal life

 Cañadas met her first husband, model Mark Vanderloo, on the set of a DKNY photoshoot in 1997.
 They married in 1999 and were divorced in 2000.

 In December 2014, Cañadas gave birth to a daughter, Galia.